Pairing Ice Cider with a Norvegan Apple Cake

 130 grams light brown sugar

-1 vanilla pod, inside scraped out or 2 teaspoons vanilla paste
+1 vanilla pod, inside scraped out, or 2 teaspoons vanilla paste

 2 teaspoons ground cinnamon

-1 stick (113 grams) vegan butter, room temperature
+1 stick (113 g) vegan butter, room temperature

-2-3 high acid apples like Granny Smith
+2-3 high-acid apples like Granny Smith

-Lemon juice, brown sugar and cinnamon for sprinkling on apples
+Lemon juice, brown sugar, and cinnamon for sprinkling on apples

 To make the cake, combine the butter and sugar in a stand mixer fitted with a paddle attachment and beat on high speed until light and fluffy, scraping down the side of the bowls with a spatula as needed.
 Turn the speed on low and slowly add in the Just Eggs or applesauce and vanilla extract, beat until combined.